New England hires former Patriots Super Bowl champ Mike Vrabel as its next coach - Boston News, Weather, Sports | WHDH 7News

 In hiring the 49-year-old Vrabel, Kraft is turning to another former Patriots defensive standout who, like Mayo, built a reputation as a coach for his ability to relate to players.

 But Mayo, who served as assistant under former longtime Patriots coach Bill Belichick, was a first-time head coach and struggled to get results from a young roster led by rookie quarterback Drake Maye.
-In explaining Mayo’s dismissal Kraft said while he thought he’d identified the successor to Belichick, that in hindsight he now believes Mayo wasn’t quite ready to be an NFL head coach.
+In explaining Mayo’s dismissal, Kraft said that while he thought he’d identified the successor to Belichick, in hindsight he believes Mayo wasn’t quite ready to be an NFL head coach.

-In Vrabel’s case, however, he arrives with a head coaching resume burnished by a 56-48 overall record in Tennessee from 2018 to 2023.
-That includes a 2-3 record in the playoffs and AFC championship game appearance in 2019 as part of a run of three straight postseason berths.
+Vrabel, however, arrives with a resume burnished by a 56-48 overall record with Tennessee from 2018 to 2023.
+That includes a 2-3 record in the playoffs and an AFC championship game appearance in 2019 as part of a run of three straight postseason berths.

-Vrabel served in a consultant role with Cleveland this season, but his contract expired, allowing him to speak with other teams.
-He also was interviewed by the New York Jets.
+Vrabel served as a consultant for Cleveland this season, but his contract expired, allowing him to speak with other teams.
+He also was interviewed by the New York Jets and Chicago Bears, who are still seeking coaches.
+Vrabel was also thought to be a candidate for the Las Vegas Raiders’ coaching job because of his connections with Raiders minority owner Tom Brady, but he never interviewed with Las Vegas.

 (Copyright (c) 2024 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)